sysdiglabs/sysdig-aws-workshop-instructions/Readme.md

 !["diagram2"](instruction-images/diagram2.png)

 To sign into your environment:

+>🚨 Your AWS user is restricted to only be able to access the resources that you need access to in order to complete the workshop.
+You will see many warnings around lack of permissions, but this is OK as you will still be able to complete the workshop.

 1. Open a web browser and go to <https://aws.amazon.com/console/>
 2. If prompted, choose to sign in with an IAM user (as opposed to the Root user) and enter the AWS Account ID of ["YOUR_AWS_ACCOUNT_ID section"](#know-your-aws-region-and-account)